 Most seeds, barks, roots and other hard or solid spices can be toasted.
 Some examples are cumin, coriander, fennel, black peppercorns and cloves.
-For these, toasting in a dry pan as described above is the easiest method and they can be toasted alone or in combination.
+For these, toasting in a pan as described above is the easiest method.
+These spices can be toasted alone or in combination.
 Most spices of fairly similar size will toast at the same rate.

 There are some exceptions.
-Spices with a very high oil content like cloves and sesame seeds toast more quickly so watch those carefully and remove them before they begin to smoke or burn.
+Spices with a very high oil content like cloves and sesame seeds toast more quickly.
+Watch those carefully and remove them before they begin to smoke or burn.

 Tip: By combining dark spices like black peppercorns with lighter ones like cumin or coriander, you can use the color change on the lighter spices to tell when the dark ones are done.